Appliance Selection for Off-Grid Homes

 Phone message machines use small amounts of AC 24 hours a day which adds up to a large load.
 As just described, a few message machines can be converted to operate direct from 12 volts for very low power use.
 Again you will need the DC-Isolator to avoid static.
 A cell phone functions as an answering machine and requires minimal amounts of power so is a great solution for a phone/answering machine IF you have cell coverage.

 If phone lines cannot reach your site, a radio relay phone link up to 15 miles line-of-sight can connect you to the nearest phone line.
 The radio link brings in phone, modem, answer machine or fax.
 Or a cell phone with a boosting antenna or amplifier may be the answer.
 Backwoods Solar does not sell this equipment.
+With the expansion of cellular or wi-fi calling, many people in remote areas can now utilize their cellphones or computers for calling.

 DC pumps use very little power and can pump to well depths of 200 to 800+ feet.
 Our 1/2 hp 120 volt AC pump can operate from inverter power and lift water 300 feet.
 And we even have a pump, the Grundfos SQ Flex, which accepts either AC or DC input and can lift water up to 820'.
 Avoid 220 volt models or higher horsepower than you actually need.
 The water pump section in this website has more information.